datajoint/element-deeplabcut/docs/src/concepts.md

 | PoseEstimationTask | A series of pose estimation tasks to be completed.
 Pairings of video recordings with models to be use for pose estimation. |
 | PoseEstimation | Results of pose estimation using a given model. |

-## Element Features

-Development of the Element began with an [open source repository](https://github.com/MMathisLab/DataJoint_Demo_DeepLabCut) shared by the Mathis team.
-We further identified common needs across our respective partnerships to offer the following features for single-camera 2D models:

-- Manage training data and configuration parameters
-- Launch model training
-- Evaluate models automatically and directly compare models
-- Manage model metadata
-- Launch inference video analysis
-- Capture pose estimation output for each session

 ## Data Export and Publishing